Paella: Paella valenciana

 Originally, paella made in Valencia was a lunchtime meal for farmers and farm laborers.
 Workers would gather what was available to them around the rice fields.
 This often included tomatoes, onions, and snails.
 Rabbit or duck was a common addition, or chicken less often.

-On special occasions, 18th century Valencians used calderos to cook the rice in the open air of their orchards near lake Albufera.
+On special occasions, 18th-century Valencians used calderos to cook the rice in the open air of their orchards near lake Albufera.
 Water vole meat was one of the main ingredients of early paellas, along with eel and butter beans.
 Novelist Vicente Blasco Ibáñez described the Valencia custom of eating water voles in Cañas y Barro (1902), a realistic novel about life among the fishermen and peasants near lake Albufera.

 Living standards rose with the sociological changes of the late 19th century in Spain, giving rise to gatherings and outings in the countryside.
 This led to a change in paella's ingredients, as well, using instead rabbit, chicken, duck, and sometimes snails.
-This dish became so popular that in 1840, a local Spanish newspaper first used the word paella to refer to the recipe rather than the pan.
+The dish became so popular that in 1840, a local Spanish newspaper first used the word paella to refer to the recipe rather than the pan, according to food historian Lynne Olver.

 The most widely used, complete ingredient list of this era was: short-grain white rice, chicken, rabbit, snails (optional), duck (optional), butter beans, great northern beans, runner beans, artichoke (a substitute for runner beans in the winter), tomatoes, fresh rosemary, sweet paprika, saffron, garlic (optional), salt, olive oil, and water.
 Poorer Valencians sometimes used only snails for meat.
 Many Valencians insist that no more than these ingredients should go into making modern paella valenciana, and, in particular, that fish and shellfish are "absolutely out of the question."
 Another important rule, according to Valencians, is that fresh rosemary should not be added to paella valenciana made with rosemary-eating snails.

 Seafood and mixed paella

 On the Mediterranean coast, Valencian fishermen used seafood instead of meat and beans to make paella.
 In this recipe, the seafood is served in the shell.
 Later, Spaniards living outside of Valencia combined seafood with meat from land animals, and mixed paella was born.
 This paella is sometimes called preparación barroca (baroque preparation) due to the variety of ingredients and its final presentation.

 During the 20th century, paella's popularity spread past Spain's borders.
 As other cultures set out to make paella, the dish invariably acquired regional influences.
 Consequently, paella recipes went from being relatively simple to including a wide variety of seafood, meat, sausage (including chorizo), vegetables and many different seasonings.
-However, the most globally popular recipe is seafood paella.

-Throughout non-Valencia Spain, mixed paella is relatively easy to find.
-Some restaurants in Spain and abroad that serve this mixed version refer to it as Paella valenciana.
-However, Valencians insist that only the original two Valencia recipes are authentic and view all others as inferior, not genuine, or even grotesque.
+Throughout non-Valencia Spain, some restaurants providing this mixed version refer to it as Paella valenciana.
+However, Valencians insist that only the original two Valencia recipes are authentic.

-Other Valencian recipes that have similar preparations are arròs a banda and arròs del senyoret.
+Other Valencian recipes with similar preparations are arròs a banda and arròs del senyoret.